 Negligence of individuals and companies lead to mass transit accidents, causing expensive injuries – and sometimes, death – for unsuspecting commuters.
 We can help if you or someone you know are one of the many injured or killed.

-Public buses, chartered shuttles, and streetcars are so embedded in California daily life that we take for granted how much of our safety depends on the drivers, operators, and contractors.
-We expect these parties to fulfil their duty of providing safe transportation to the public.
+Public buses, chartered shuttles, school buses, and streetcars are so embedded in California daily life that we take for granted how much of our safety depends on the drivers, operators, and contractors.
+We expect these parties to fulfill their duty of providing safe transportation to the public.
 This isn’t always the case.

 Today’s buses are subject to safety regulations and should be outfitted with modern safety features, yet bus wrecks still happen due to rule violations and negligence.
 Here are some of the top causes of bus accidents involving negligence:

 - Unqualified bus drivers.
 There are strict laws at the federal and state levels regarding the bus driver qualifications.
 To name some, they need to have a particular type and length of training, pass drug and alcohol testing, and obtain a commercial driving license (CDL).
 Sadly, too many bus companies violate these standards, allowing unqualified or unvetted drivers to operate their vehicles.